pklaus/bottlelog/PACKAGING.md

 ## Packaging And Testing

-This is the first Python package that I put on PyPi and thus I'm still learning on how to do this best.
+This is the first Python package that I put on PyPI and thus I'm still learning on how to do this best.
 This file serves me to remember how I released this package.

 For general advice on how to structure Python modules, refer to [the modules tutorial](http://docs.python.org/3/tutorial/modules.html).